 independent analyses by two research officers and use of check sheets to match analyses before writing up results

 reproducing estimates in the previous publication to ensure they match

 plausibility checking of new estimates through cross-referencing with past publications and more widely what we know about the general trend in mortality

 checks across cause of death components of the definition

 Avoidable mortality estimates are available online for the UK and its constituent countries, together with local administrations in England and Wales.
 A back series using the new definition is available from 2001.

 Links from the release calendar make the release date and location of each new avoidable mortality release easy to locate.
 The bulletin can be downloaded free of charge as a PDF and the datasets in Microsoft Excel format.
 The underlying data for the charts and tables in the bulletin can be downloaded, while the digital interactive maps can be embedded into other media.

 Other data not published on the web are available on request by emailing email@example.com.
 Metadata describing the limitations of the data for more detailed tables are provided with each individual request.
 Most queries can be answered from the website datasets or supporting methods documents.
 Any additional enquires regarding avoidable mortality can be made by emailing firstname.lastname@example.org.

 How we review and maintain the data processes

-The definition of avoidable mortality evolves as new knowledge about the aetiology of disease is acquired and improvements to health technologies make certain conditions more amenable to health care intervention.
-We have a contract with a medical advisor who is an expert in the field of avoidable deaths and we are guided by the advisor as to when a review is pertinent.
+The definition of avoidable mortality evolves as new knowledge about the aetiology of disease is acquired and improvements to health technologies make certain conditions more treatable to healthcare intervention.
+We have a contract with a medical advisor who is an expert in the field of avoidable deaths, and we are guided by the advisor as to when a review is pertinent.